Tencent/TurboTransformers/example/python/README.md

 `thufeifeibear/turbo_transformers_cpu:bert_only_v0.1`

+**Attention** : If you want to use turbo with C++ backend instead of onnxrt.
+Directly linking an MKL of Pytorch installed by conda will lead to poor performance in our hand-crafted C++ version.
+You should install an official MKL an set MKL PATH in CMakeLists.txt.
+As a not so elegant alternative, you can uninstall OpenNMT-py and downgrade torch to 1.1.0.

+I have prepared an image for bert only runtime on dockerhub with .

+`thufeifeibear/turbo_transformers_cpu:bert_only_v0.1`

 ### How to customized your post-processing layers after BERT encoder
 [Chinese Version](./README.md)
 Because TurboTransformer has accelerated embedding + BERT encoder + pooler, which are major hotspots.